Subscribe to updates

 ACH PDS Information Briefing, Information Briefings - Tuesday 3 February 2026 7.00 pm

-The Adult Care and Health Policy Development and Scrutiny Committee is scheduled to receive information briefings on two key topics.
-These include an update on the Tackling Loneliness Strategy Action Plan and minutes from a previous Health Scrutiny Sub-Committee meeting.
+The Adult Care and Health Policy Development and Scrutiny (PDS) Information Briefing was scheduled to discuss an update on the Tackling Loneliness Strategy Action Plan and to note the minutes from a previous Health Scrutiny Sub-Committee meeting.

 Tackling Loneliness Strategy Action Plan Update

-The committee will receive an update on the progress of the Tackling Loneliness Strategy Action Plan 2022-2026.
+The meeting was scheduled to receive an update on the progress of the Tackling Loneliness Strategy Action Plan 2022-2026.
 This strategy, approved in November 2021, aims to mitigate loneliness by bringing together statutory, private, and voluntary partners across Bromley.
-The action plan focuses on three priorities: organisation and services, community infrastructure that empowers social connections, and building a culture that encourages strong social relationships.
+The action plan is structured around three key priorities: Organisation and services, Community infrastructure that empowers social connections, and Building a culture that encourages strong social relationships.

 Minutes from the Special Health Scrutiny Sub-Committee Meeting